haschka/SIER_multivariant_epidemic/README.md

 ```
 ./execute-model sample.input
 ```
-should yield an epidemic trajectory
+should yield an epidemic trajectory.
+An a description of the model implemented as well as of the input files parameters is found in [documentation/doc.pdf](https://raw.githubusercontent.com/haschka/SIER_multivariant_epidemic/main/documentation/doc.pdf)

 ### Fitting a model to data
 This is experimental and was only developed for in house use